 Terry gloves trap air for good insulation, and are great for handling rough, sharp metal parts because terry is also cut resistant.
 When made with Kevlar®, cut resistance is increased while also withstanding direct flame.
 An outer layer of Temperbloc® (silicone-coated Kevlar®) allows for direct contact with hot surfaces without burning or melting.

 Our SilaChlor®-lined styles offer such high dexterity we were able to make gloves instead of mitts.
 And finally, for extreme heat hazard, our Dragon series offers multi-layer protection with styles inspired by workers in the steel fabrication industry.

-ASTM level 3 light duty gloves for conductive heat resistance up to 390° F(200° C).
+ASTM heat-level 3 light duty gloves for conductive heat resistance up to 390° F(200° C).
 Available in terry-knit, marl cotton or composite fibers.

-ASTM level 4 medium duty gloves for conductive heat resistance up to 500°F (260° C).
+ASTM heat-level 3 medium duty gloves for conductive heat resistance up to 500° F (260° C).
 In cotton terry or canvas, some with Nitrile or Kevlar®.

-ASTM level 5 heavy duty gloves for conductive heat resistance to 600°F/315°C and over.
+ASTM heat-level 5 heavy duty gloves for conductive heat resistance to 600°F/315°C and over.
 In terry knit or carbon fiber, with Kevlar® and more.